When the accelerator engine executes the accelerator, it produces a ZIP file containing a set of files. The purpose of the

-engine section is to describe precisely how the contents of that zip file is to be created.
+engine section is to describe precisely how the contents of that ZIP file is created.

-The result of running an accelerator is produced somehow from the contents of the accelerator itself.
-It is made up out of subsets of the files taken from the accelerator
+When you run an accelerator, the contents of the accelerator produce the result.
+It is made up of subsets of the files taken from the accelerator

-<root> directory (and its subdirectories).
-The files can be copied verbatim or transformed in a number of ways before being added to the result.
+<root> directory and its subdirectories.
+You can copy the files as is, or transform them in a number of ways before adding them to the result.

-engine section defines a transformation that takes as input a set of files (the stuff in the
+engine section defines a transformation that takes as input a set of files (in the

-<root> directory of the accelerator) and produces as output another set of files (the files to be put into the zip).
+<root> directory of the accelerator) and produces as output another set of files, which are put into the ZIP file.

 Every transform has a

-Include is a 'filter.
-It takes as input a set of files and produces as output a subset of those files, retaining only those files whose path matches any one of a given list of
+Include is a filter.
+It takes as input a set of files and produces as output a subset of those files, retaining only those files whose path matches any one of a list of

 engine: type: Include patterns: ['**/*.java']

-Then this accelerator produces a zip file containing all the
+This accelerator produces a ZIP file containing all the

 .java files from the accelerator

-Transforms can also operate on the contents of a file (instead of just selecting it for inclusion).
+Transforms can also operate on the contents of a file, instead of merely selecting it for inclusion.

 type: ReplaceText substitutions: - text: hello-fun with: "#artifactId"

-This transform looks for all occurrences of a string
+This transform looks for all instances of a string

 hello-fun in all its input files and replaces them with an

-They are meant to be used as smaller building blocks to be composed into more complex accelerators.
+Include are too “primitive” to be useful by themselves.
+They are meant to be the building blocks of more complex accelerators.

 Merge.
-These operators are 'recursive' in the sense that they compose a number of 'child' transforms to create a more complex transform.
-This allows building up arbitrarily deep/complex trees of nested transform definitions.
+These operators are recursive in the sense that they compose a number of child transforms to create a more complex transform.
+This allows building arbitrarily deep and complex trees of nested transform definitions.

-Since transforms are functions whose input and output are of the same type (a set of files), you can take the ouptut of one function and feed it as input to another.
+Because transforms are functions whose input and output are of the same type (a set of files), you can take the output of one function and feed it as input to another.
 This is what

 Chain does.
 In mathematical terms,